BitSoftwareCo/BSC-Applications/README.md

 **Key**
 - Fresh - Version has very recently been added to the support cycle and will stick around for a bit.
 - Mild - Version is supported and is close to be coming Old.
-- Old - Version is close to being droped from the Support Cyle
+- Old - Version is close to being tainted.
+- Tainted - Version is supported and is scheduled to be droped from the support cycle soon.

 ## Versions
 **How do build numbers work?**